 Now that you know what attracts ants into your home, you can take steps to avoid attracting them and prevent an infestation.

 To keep ants out of your home, start by cleaning your kitchen regularly.
 Make sure you never leave crumbs or spills and store food in airtight containers.
-Also take care to keep your trash stored in sealed containers.
+Also, take care to keep your trash stored in sealed containers.

 If you have high moisture levels in your home, use a dehumidifier to lower the moisture in the air.
 Check your home for any leaks that may be adding moisture and repair water damage as quickly as possible.

 The final step in ant prevention is to minimize their access.
-Check the exterior of your home for holes and cracks that may be allowing entry.
+Check the exterior of your home for holes and cracks that may be allowed entry.
 Make sure that all screens are intact and that there are screens over windows and doors.
 Though ants can find even the smallest places to get inside, they’ll be less attracted if there are no major entry points.

 For total ant control, call Hawx Pest Control.
 We’ll start with an inspection, during which we’ll identify the species of ants in your home and help you locate any possible attracting factors.
 We’ll then create a treatment plan to both eliminate current ants and prevent future infestations.

 Now that you know the five greatest attractants for ants, you can minimize these attractants and keep ants away from your home.
-Call Hawx for more information or for help making your Atlanta home less attractive to ants.
+Call Hawx for more information or for help making your home less attractive to ants.